Bunatober / Bun an Tobair

 4. Thatched cottage.
 “Detached four-bay single-storey vernacular house, built c.1800, having late twentieth-century flat-roofed entrance porch to front, and three-bay single-storey late twentieth-century extension to rear.
 Pitched thatched roof with flush ridge having wire mesh to eaves, rendered copings to gables, and rendered chimneystack.
 Rendered walls with parallel quoins to corners, and front elevation having render plinth and render brackets to eaves course.
 Square-headed window openings with replacement uPVC windows, painted stone sills and decorative render surrounds.
 Timber square-headed door to porch.
 House set perpendicular to road with garden to side, rendered boundary wall with decorative metal gates to road, and three-bay two-storey outbuilding to south with pitched corrugated-iron roof and rendered walls.”

 5. Water mill.
 “Detached six-bay two-storey L-plan watermill, built c.1840, having pitched concrete tiled roof with aluminium rainwater goods and rendered chimneystack, limewashed random rubble walls to front and sides, cement rendered to rear, square-headed openings with replacement timber windows and with double-leaf timber battened doors to ground floor.
 Millrace to west.
 Natural spring to south-west.”
+[Page removed at last check]

 6. Thatched cottage.
 “Detached four-bay single-storey vernacular house, built c.1800, having late twentieth-century addition to rear.
 Pitched thatched roof with wire mesh, exposed scolloping and decorative knotting to ridge, rendered chimneystack and rendered copings to gables.
 Rendered walls with rendered plinth to sill level, parallel quoins and render eaves course.
 Square-headed window openings with two-over-two pane timber sliding sash windows, painted stone sills and decorative render surrounds with stone-chip facing.
 Glazed timber panelled entrance door.
 House set parallel to road with garden to front having random rubble boundary wall to road with rendered gate piers.
 Two single-storey outbuildings to south having pitched corrugated-iron roofs and rendered walls.”